pld-linux-org/pld-new-rescue/README.md

   * Edit files under `initramfs`:

-    - `initramfs/files.list` lists special files and directories to be made in the initramfs and files which should be moved there from the base module
+    - `initramfs/init.files` lists special files and directories to be made in the basic initramfs and files which should be moved there from the base module.
-    - `initramfs/skel` directory contains additional files to be included in the initramfs, including the main `init` script.
+    - `initramfs/init.skel` directory contains additional files to be included in the basic initramfs, including the main `init` script.
+    - `initramfs/net.files` lists special files and directories to be made in the early network initramfs add-on (_net.cpi) and files which should be moved there from the base module.
+    - `initramfs/net.skel` directory contains additional files to be included in the  early network initramfs add-on (_net.cpi).

   * Add or replace RPM files in the `extra_packages/` subdirectories.
 These are used only when pulled through a module 'pset' files (directly or